element14 Community

 • wolfgangfriedrich

-wolfgangfriedrich 4 days ago +5
+wolfgangfriedrich over 2 years ago +5

 Welcome.
 You will get answers here.
 There is a lot of knowledgeable people around.
 The LM393 output is an open collector type.
 You would need a pull-up resistor to Vcc to get a proper high level.
 Like…